BallAerospace/COSMOS/cosmos-frontend-init/README.md

     Refresh and you should see {...} in the bottom right<br>
     Click the Default button next to the application (@cosmosc2/tool-scriptrunner)<br>
-    Paste in the development path which is dependent on the port returned by the local npm run serve and the tool name (scriptrunner)
+    Paste in the development path which is dependent on the port returned by the local yarn serve and the tool name (scriptrunner)

         http://localhost:2914/tools/scriptrunner/js/app.js